nathancarter/weblurch/doc/plan.md

         outermost = not soFar?
         soFar ?= new Match

-Mark that we've visited this subtree of the pattern.
+Mark that we've visited this subtree of the pattern and expression.

-        soFar.visited pattern
+        soFar.visited pattern, expression

 Handle patterns of the form x[y=z] and x[y~z].